sampersand/mviz/man/p.1.md

 ==========

 **`-l`**, **`--print-newlines`**
 : Don't escape newlines.
-(Same as --print='\n')
+(Same as \--print='\n')

 **`-w`**, **`--print-whitespace`**
 : Don't escape newline, tab, or space.
-(Same as --print='\n\t ')
+(Same as \--print='\n\t ')

 **`-s`**, **`--highlight-space`**
 : Escape spaces with highlights.
-(Same as --highlight=' ')
+(Same as \--highlight=' ')

 **`-S`**, **`--control-picture-space`**
 : Escape spaces with a "picture".
-(Same as --control-picture=' ')
+(Same as \--control-picture=' ')

 **`-B`**, **`--escape-backslashes`**
 : Escape backslashes as '\\'.
-(Same as --c-escape='\\') (Default if not in colour mode, and no --escape-by was given)
+(Same as \--c-escape='\\') (Default if not in colour mode, and no \--escape-by was given)

 **`-m`**, **`--multibyte-codepoints`**
 : Use codepoints for multibyte chars.
-(Same as --codepoint='\m').
+(Same as \--codepoint='\m').
 (Not useful in single-byte-only encodings)

 **`-a`**, **`--escape-all`**
 : Mark all characters as escaped.
-(Same as --escape-charset='\A') Does nothing alone; it needs to be used with an "ESCAPES" flag
+(Same as \--escape-charset='\A') Does nothing alone; it needs to be used with an "ESCAPES" flag

 ENCODINGS
 =========
-(default is normally --utf-8.
-If POSIXLY_CORRECT is set, --locale is the default)
+(default is normally `--utf-8`.
+If POSIXLY_CORRECT is set, `--locale` is the default)

 **`-E` _ENCODING_**, **`--encoding=`_ENCODING_**
-: Specify the input's encoding.
-Case-insensitive.
-Encodings that aren't ASCII-compatible encodings (eg UTF-16) are illegal.
+: Specify the input's encoding, which is case-insensitive.
+The encoding must be ASCII-compatible; encodings which aren't (eg UTF-16) yield a fatal error.
+See `--list-encodings` for a list of encodings that can be specified.

 **`--list-encodings`**
-: List all possible encodings, and exit
+: List all possible encodings, and exit with status 0.

 **`-b`**, **`--binary`**, **`--bytes`**
-: Same as --encoding=binary.
-(Escapes high-bit bytes)
+: Same as `--encoding=binary`.
+This encoding considers all bytes "valid," and specifying it changes the `--default-charset` to also escape all high-bit bytes (ie `\x80-\xFF`).

 **`-A`**, **`--ascii`**
-: Same as --encoding=ASCII.
-Like -b, but high-bits are "invalid".
+: Same as `--encoding=ASCII`.
+Like `--binary`/`--bytes`, but but high-bits are considered "invalid".

 **`-8`**, **`--utf-8`**
-: Same as --encoding=UTF-8. (default unless POSIXLY_CORRECT set)
+: Same as `--encoding=UTF-8`.
+The default, unless the environment variable variable _POSIXLY_CORRECT_ is set.

 **`--locale`**
-: Same as --encoding=locale.
-(Chooses encoding based on env vars)
+: Same as `--encoding=locale`.
+This chooses the encoding based on the environment variables _LC_ALL_, _LC_CTYPE_, and _LANG_ (in that order).
+If the encoding is not valid, or none of the variables are present, `US-ASCII` is used as a default.

 ENVIRONMENT
 ======